JuanIrache/gopro-telemetry/readme.md

 - **deviceList** (boolean) Returns an object with only the ids and names of found devices. **Disables the following options**.
 - **streamList** (boolean) Returns an object with only the keys and names of found streams by device. **Disables the following options**.
 - **device** (array of numbers) Filters the results by device id.
 - **stream** (array of strings) Filters the results by device stream (often a sensor) name.
 You can find information on what many sensors are called [here](https://github.com/gopro/gpmf-parser#where-to-find-gpmf-data).
+By passing _GPS_, the code will attempt to select the best stream available for GPS data (_GPS5_ in old cameras, _GPS9_ in new ones)
 - **raw** (boolean) Returns the data as close to raw as possible.
 No matrix transformations, no scaling, no filtering.
 It does add some custom keys (like **interpretSamples**) that will help with successive interpretation passes of the data. **Disables the following options**.
 - **repeatSticky** (boolean) Puts the sticky values in every sample and deletes the 'sticky' object.
 This will increase the output size.
 - **repeatHeaders** (boolean) Instead of a 'values' array, the samples will be returned under their keys, based on the available name and units.
 This might increase the output size.